-- (6) Mr. Burdick was appointed as our Chief Executive Officer effective September 7, 2022. - (7) Mr. Lester retired from his position as President and Chief Executive Officer effective September 7, 2022. - (8) Mr. Qureshi served as our Chief Growth Officer until he was appointed Chief Operating Officer effective July 1, 2022.
+Mr. Burdick was appointed as our Chief Executive Officer effective September 7, 2022

+Mr. Bourdon was appointed as our Chief Financial Officer and Treasurer effective November 10, 2022.

+Mr. Qureshi served as our Chief Growth Officer until he was appointed Chief Operating Officer effective July 1, 2022.
 Mr. Qureshi was appointed President, in addition to his position as Chief Operating Officer, effective September 7, 2022.
-No amounts are reported for Mr. Oureshi for 2021 because he was not a named executive officer for such year. - (9) Mr. Bourdon was appointed as our Chief Financial Officer and Treasurer effective November 10, 2022.
+No amounts are reported for Mr. Qureshi for 2021 because he was not a named executive officer for such year.
+Mr. Pantaleoni was appointed as our Chief Digital Officer effective October 19, 2020.
+No amounts are reported for Mr. Pantaleoni for 2021 or 2022 because he was not a named (9) executive officer for such years.